schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 .# Abstract

+>Editor's note: This draft is a *WIP*.
+Please do not recirculate.
+Please!
+Feel free to join us in testing a ton of patches and equipment and help out at: https://github.com/dtaht/ipv4-cleanup

+>Thank you!

 Unicast addresses are the most successful and most useful kind of addresses in the Internet Protocol (IP).
 Non-unicast portions have been allocated greater space than their usage requires, including some